tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/data.md

 ### Media

 Media files have to be uploaded first in the media section of the authoring system, and can then be selected in media columns of database sheets.

+Note: You need to set alt texts and determine the fit mode for images for each media item in the Media section.

 ### Updating data